Lab Members

 Dr. Craig’s current research is focused on understanding the development and treatment of children and youth with severe behaviour and emotional problems.
 Specifically, she is interested in the role of early adversity (i.e., ACEs), attachment relationships, and the development of emotion regulation abilities in the development and treatment of children and youth with primary and secondary CU traits (i.e., lack of empathy, callous behaviour), and other serious mental health problems (i.e., risk of harm to self and others).

-Outside of the lab, Dr. Craig can be found hiking, snowshoeing, on the water rowing or paddling, or snuggling with her cats.
+Outside of the lab, Dr. Craig can be found hiking, snowshoeing, on the water, either rowing or paddling, or snuggling with her cats.

 Contact: syd-lab@uoguelph.ca